Entangled coherent states and violations of Bell-CHSH inequalities: Symmetric coherent states

 From the above expression, taking $\alpha = 0.1$ and $\beta=0.2$ we already obtain $\vert\langle \mathcal{C}_{CHSH} \rangle\vert = 2.6939$.
 Interestingly, if we keep one of them small, we can take the other large and still find a violation.
 For instance, keeping $\beta = 0.01$, we can take $\alpha = 0.70$ and still find $\vert\langle \mathcal{C} \rangle \vert= 2.1699$.
 Considering smaller $\alpha$ and $\beta$, for instance, $(\alpha, \beta) = (0.0001, 0.0002)$, we can saturate the Tsirelson's bound finding $\vert\langle \mathcal{C} \rangle \vert= 2.8284 \approx 2 \sqrt{2}$.
 It is important to remark that with the parameters adopted here, the result is symmetric under the exchange $\alpha \leftrightarrow \beta$.
 Finally, considering fixed values for $\alpha$ and $\beta$, we can find a small range for the relative phase around $\phi=\pi$ that still exhibits a violation.
 For instance, taking $(\alpha, \beta) = (0.5, 0.1)$, we still observe a violation for phases $\phi$ in the range $(\pi - 0.2, \pi+2)$.
 Without a relative phase ($\phi=0$), we were not able to find any violation.

 In order to simplify the visualization of these features, we show $\langle \mathcal{C} \rangle$ as a function of $\alpha$, considering $\beta = \alpha + 0.001$ in Fig.~\ref{BellSymmTwo2D}.
-Notice that there is violation for small values of $\alpha$, a saturation of the Tsirelson's bound for very small $\alpha$, and the result asymptotes to $2$ for large values of $\alpha$.
+Notice that there is violation for small values of $\alpha$, a saturation of the Tsirelson's bound for very small $\alpha$, and the result asymptotes to $2$ for large values of $\alpha$, a feature that can already be seen around $\alpha \approx 3$.
 One can see explicitly the region of parameters $(\alpha, \beta)$ leading to Bell-CHSH inequality violation in Fig.~\ref{BellSymmTwoContour}.